What is EU SST?

 The SST Partnership and the European Union Agency for the Space Programme (EUSPA) acting as the EU SST Front Desk work together to develop the European SST Capability.
 The Partnership’s Member States have networked their assets to provide, through the SST Service Provision Portal operated by EUSPA, a set of SST services to all EU Member States, EU institutions, spacecraft owners and operators, and other public and private entities.
 The SST services assess the risk of in-orbit collisions and uncontrolled re-entry of space debris into the Earth’s atmosphere, and detect and characterise in-orbit fragmentations.

-The SST Partnership EU Member States are represented through their Constituting National Entities: Austria (FFG), Czech Republic (MDCR), Denmark (RDAF), Finland (FMI), France (CNES), Germany (German Space Agency at DLR), Greece (NOA), Italy (ASI), Latvia (IZM), the Netherlands (EZK), Poland (POLSA), Portugal (PT MoD), Romania (ROSA), Spain (AEE) and Sweden (SNSA).
+The SST Partnership EU Member States are represented through their Constituting National Entities: Austria (FFG), Czech Republic (MDCR), Denmark (DALO), Finland (FMI), France (CNES), Germany (German Space Agency at DLR), Greece (NOA), Italy (ASI), Latvia (IZM), the Netherlands (EZ), Poland (POLSA), Portugal (PT MoD), Romania (ROSA), Spain (AEE) and Sweden (SNSA).